Physical Therapy Treatments For Tennis Elbow

 They can also determine the type and amount of exercises that will benefit your body the most.

-Then, once the acute tennis elbow has faded, you will graduate to focusing on the muscles of your wrist and arm.
+Once the acute tennis elbow has faded, you will graduate to focusing on the muscles of your wrist and arm.

 3. Range Of Motion Building